RodriguesJD/jamf_api_client/README.md

 ## Setup

-In order for this project to work you need an account in our jamf cloud instance.
+In order for this project to work you need an account in a jamf cloud instance or server.
 Once you have an account you need to create a "secret" dir, then add a file called "key.py" inside the secret dir.
 You can create the key.py yourself or use the "getting_started.py" script.